oulhafiane/1337-42-PHP-Rush00/README.md

 • HTML templates are forbidden.
 • Javascript libraries are authorized only for the bonus part.
 • This project will be corrected by humans only.
-• You have to handle errors carefully. (ex: no SQL should be possible).
+• You have to handle errors carefully. (ex: no SQL Injection should be possible).
 • Object oriented programmation is forbidden (check out mysqli’s procedural mode).
 • Remember to maintain your own logic in the hierarchy and structure of your project.
 • Anything not specifically authorized is therefore forbidden.